Find a Qualified Attorney Near You

 Today’s agricultural business is more than a farm.
 Small farms and ranches develop new seed stocks, equipment, and breeding practices every year.

-Intellectual property law, filing patents, and copyrights are now part of every business.
+Intellectual property law, including patent and copyright filings, is now part of every business.
 Businesses need legal resources as much as any IT company.

 In the farming or ranching business, you should have an agricultural lawyer protecting your rights.
 Contact one when you have legal issues and discuss your options.